Our research is editorially independent but we may earn a commission for purchases made through our links.

 You don’t have to live near the mountains or a ski resort to enjoy a good ride on a sled, and many of the top sledding hills are in the middle of America.
 A good sledding hill has a little steepness, but not too much, and thick powdery snow slows down your speed a bit.
 Many sledding spots are also great for snow tubing, so you have some options once you find a great hill.
-So bundle up and head to the hillside because these are 12 of the best winter sledding spots in the U.S.
+So bundle up and head to the hillside because these are some of the best winter sledding spots in the U.S.

 Lake Tahoe is an ideal place for winter sports, and sledding is no exception.
 Head to Adventure Mountain Lake to go sledding at elevations around 7,200 feet.
 There have been more than a dozen groomed sledding runs here and a concession stand to warm up and fuel your energy.
 At the top of Echo Summit, you’ll find 40 acres of pristine land that’s perfect for sledding and tubing.
 This is the highest sledding resort with the most snowfall in the entire Tahoe Basin.
 In the winter, there are up to 15 groomed sledding runs and lots of space to simply play in the snow as well.
 It’s open seven days a week, and you can rent everything you need at the Mountain Sport Day Lodge.

 Minneapolis sees plenty of snow in the winter, and there are quite a few great sledding hills in the city.
 One of the most popular ones is at Theodore Wirth Park, which is a few miles west of the city.
 This is a premier sledding hill that has a tow rope, lights, and can even make its own snow if none is falling from the sky.
 A separate area is provided for tubing, and equipment can be rented at the park.
 You can bring your own sled if you have one or rent a tube from the park.
-A restaurant and hot chocolate stand are also onsite to make for a perfect day out in the snow.
+A restaurant and hot chocolate stand are also on site to make for a perfect day out in the snow.

 The Grand Junction area of Western Colorado is marked by towering mesas and stunning scenery.
 You’ll find a great sledding hill here near the Grand Mesa Scenic Byway.
 Come here if you’ve gone sledding before and want to catch some speed on the way down.
 You might even catch a bit of air on the way, so be prepared for a more intense sledding experience at Old Powderhorn.
 This is the type of sledding spot where you’ll need to drag your sled to the top, but the views and thrills are totally worth it.
 Park your car on the south side of the road, and wear your warmest snow gear because this snow hill gets downright chilly.

-Head to the Edward Payson Park to go sledding at the Payson Hill Terrain Park in the central part of the city.
+Head to Edward Payson Park to go sledding at the Payson Hill Terrain Park in the central part of the city.
 This is a wonderful place to go sledding, as well as skiing, snowshoeing, ice skating, and snowboarding.
 You can also take lessons at the park for your snow sport of choice.
 In January, the park hosts a Welcome to Winter Event with sponsors L.L.
 Bean, Gear Hub, and Coffee by Design, which includes raffle prizes and the chance to win warm winter getaways.
 Two other nice places to go sledding in Portland are the Riverside Municipal Golf Course on Riverside Street and the Eastern Promenade that overlooks East End Beach.

 There are lots of great hills and plenty of snow in Wisconsin in the winter, but the one that made our list is at Sunburst Winter Sports Park in Kewaskum.
 This is primarily a tubing mecca that claims to be the world’s largest tubing complex, in fact.
 Tubers are said to be able to reach speeds of up to 40 mph, so be ready for some serious adventure when you get here!
 While you’re here, you can also check out the snowboard terrain parks and ski trails.